vkoori/Fluent.Queue/README.md

 ## How to add custom driver to Fluent Queue?

-Custom driver registration has three steps:
+Custom driver registration has four steps:

 1. Create a dto of connection parameters.
 With the help of inheritance from `FluentQueue.Implementation.Connection.BaseBusConnectionDtoAbstract`.
-1. Create a connection.
+2. Create a connection.
 With the help of inheritance from `FluentQueue.Implementation.Connection.ConnectionBuilderAbstract<TConnection, TConnectionDto>`.
-2. Create a producer.
+3. Create a producer.
 With the help of inheritance from `FluentQueue.Implementation.Bus.ProducerAbstract<TConnection, TMessage>`.
-3. Create a consumer.
+4. Create a consumer.
 With the help of inheritance from `FluentQueue.Implementation.Bus.SubscriberAbstract<TConnection>`.

 > Note ⚠️
 >